Please join our waitlist to be invited to our next info session.

 In order to ensure that our graduates are competitive in the market place, the College reserves the right to modify portions of this program at any time.

-Students must have a Quebec Diploma of Secondary Studies or a High School Leaving Certificate or have received instruction deemed sufficient by the College, as well as meet the admission criteria to an Attestation of Collegial Studies (AEC).
+Students must have a Quebec Secondary V Diploma or a High School Leaving Certificate or have received instruction deemed sufficient by the College as well as meet the admission criteria for admission to an Attestation of Collegial Studies (AEC) Program.
 Students must be functionally bilingual (French and English), particularly in their oral communication skills.
-Prospective candidates will be asked to submit a curriculum vitae (CV) and will be interviewed prior to admission to the program to verify their qualifications.
-Potential candidates may be required to take an appropriate remedial course(s).
+Prospective candidates will be asked to submit a curriculum vitae (CV), will be tested in both languages and will be interviewed prior to admission to the program to verify their qualifications.

 - Further details